 Decide how you’re going to market your business

-I could write a book on law firm marketing.
-In fact, my brother (a lawyer) has been encouraging me to do so for years.
 The truth is, every firm and practice area will have a different path to marketing success.
 It might be LinkedIn advertisements and webinars to small businesses.
 It might be Facebook Ads with puppy dog faces talking about pet trusts.

 - Proper tracking.
 Every dollar that goes in, and every dollar that comes back in the form of client revenue, needs to be tracked and compared.
-If you can’t answer what your cost per client acquisition is, or what your return on ad spend is, you are unlikely to burn money on wasteful advertising.

 Determine where you will work

-As for you and your new firm, if you need to work from home, most practice areas will be amenable to the idea, as will the clients these days.
+If you need to work from home, most practice areas will be amenable to the idea, as will the clients these days.
 Consider saving yourself the office rent and building a virtual law firm instead, especially in the first year that you are in business.

 Make sure you get malpractice insurance

-Don’t turn down opportunities for contract or part-time work
+Consider contract or part-time work

 Starting any new business is going to mean ebbs and flows of the cash flow.
 You might have one week where you bring in $13,000 in new business, followed by three or four weeks where you bring in zero dollars.

-Hence, the side hustle.
-It’s a great way to cushion the blow of irregular cash flow.
+Contract work is a great way to cushion the blow of irregular cash flow.

-Last, and most fun: Announce the grand opening.
-Reach out to your social networks, throw a mixer with family, friends, and professional networks.
+Throw a mixer with family, friends, and professional networks.
 You want to make sure that everyone knows that you are open for business, as referrals really are the best source of quality cases.

 If reading this article already has your head swimming, that’s perfectly normal.
 Take a deep breath, maybe take a few days, and then ask yourself again whether you should become a solo attorney.